Conformation of ultra-long-chain fatty acid in lipid bilayer: Molecular dynamics study: Introduction

+All-atom molecular dynamics (MD) simulations have been widely applied to study lipid membranes \cite{muel06, vent06, nogu09, vena15, marr19} and can reproduce membrane properties well.
+All-atom MD simulations for VLCFAs, in which the tail length is maximally 24, have also been performed \cite{ramo16, gupt16, rog16, mann17, wang18} and have shown that the long acyl chain is interdigitated into the opposite leaflet.
+In our previous study \cite{kk20}, one ULCFA molecule (dotriacontahexaenoic acid (C32:6) containing phosphatidylcholine (dTSPC, C32:6-C18:0)) embedded in a single-component phospholipid membrane has been simulated using all-atom MD simulations.
+We have clarified that the long tail of the ULCFA flips between the two leaflets and that the ULCFA can respond to the density difference between the two leaflets and respond to the density difference change.
+However, the dependence of these conformational changes on the ULCFA structures has not yet been investigated.

-In the present study, we examine the conformation of ULCFA in a fluid bilayer using all-atom MD simulation.
-As ULCFA, dotriacontahexaenoic acid (C32:6) containing phosphatidylcholine (dTSPC, C32:6-C18:0) is employed.
-The membrane containing the dTSPC is analyzed with other membrane phospholipids, i.e., distearoyl PC (DSPC, C18:0-C18:0), stearoyl-DHA PC (SDPC, C18:0-C22:6), or stearoyl-oleoyl PC (SOPC, C18:0-C18:1).
-Moreover, we describe the effects of the difference in lipid density between the two leaflets.
-In vesicles, such differences in the lipid density of two leaflets can induce membrane bending, as described by an area-difference-elasticity model~\cite{seif97,svet14}.
-We show how this density difference modifies dTSPC conformation.
+In this study, we examined the conformation of three types of ULCFAs in a lipid bilayer using all-atom MD simulations.
+The ULCFAs under study were dTSPC (C32:6-C18:0), hexacosatetraenoic acid (C26:4) containing phosphatidylcholine (HSPC, C26:4-C18:0), and lacceroic acid (C32:0) containing phosphatidylcholine (LSPC, C32:0-C18:0).
+The chain length and the number of unsaturated bonds varied.
+The membranes containing these ULCFAs were analyzed using membrane phospholipids containing distearoyl PC (DSPC, C18:0-C18:0) and stearoyl-DHA PC (SDPC, C18:0-C22:6).
+An asymmetric membrane, in which one leaflet consisted of a DPSC and the other consisted of SDPC, was examined.
+The ratio of lipids in the two leaflets varied.
+Moreover, we describe the effects of the flip--flop of cholesterol (CHOL), which compensates for the difference in lipid density between the upper and lower leaflets.